MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 11. Europlug connector_pos_relative_to_center_male and female are not implemented.
 12. connector_pos_relative_to_center_male and female are not used properly.
 Links are most likely gotten by the center of the part (although I think I fixed it?).
 Possibly, may not work at all (untested).
 13. Fasteners and electronics rely on MJCF and MJCF does not support links and glb mesh imports.
 WON'T DO: better to use MJCF and just export to obj.
 And calculate fixed frames manually.
 14. Simulating my small objects on meter scale is not stable (as indicated by Genesis).
 Need to change settings of Genesis to milimeter including exports.
+(WIP)

 ## More detailed: